Salvador Sobral: Early life

 Sobral was born in Lisbon and has lived there most of his life.
 He was born into a formerly noble family, the son of Salvador Luís Cabral Braamcamp Sobral and Luísa Maria Cabral Posser Vilar.
 His paternal grandparents are Salvador José de Almeida Braamcamp Sobral and Maria Elisa Perestrelo de Matos de Figueiredo Cabral.
-His maternal grandparents are João Luís Posser de Andrade Vilar and Luísa Maria de Melo Breyner Freire Cabral.
-The politician Hermano José Braamcamp de Almeida Castelo Branco is his great-great-great-great-grandfather.

 At the age of ten, he participated in the TV programme Bravo Bravíssimo, and at 20 he was one of the ten finalists of Ídolos, the Portuguese version of the Idols franchise.
 As a finalist, he sang music by Stevie Wonder, Leonard Cohen and Rui Veloso.

 He studied psychology at the ISPA - Instituto Universitário de Ciências Psicológicas, Sociais e da Vida, in Lisbon, which he abandoned to pursue a degree in music.
 He spent time in Mallorca at the University of the Balearic Islands as an Erasmus student, where he sang in bars.

 Career

 2009–2010: Ídolos

 In 2009, he competed on season three of Ídolos, Portugal's version of the Idols franchise.
 He finished seventh in the competition.
 His sister, Luísa Sobral, is also a singer who previously placed third on season one of Ídolos.